 Marketers, managers, and field workers with domain expertise are forced to navigate IT bureaucracy to request task-focused business apps.
 Even when granted, digital business projects often miss the mark because of unclear communication on business requirements.

-Although business users know what they want the app to do and how it would look or work, but they can't build the app themself.
+Although business users know what they want applications or programs to do, they can't create applications themself.
 Instead, they must rely on a requirements gathering process and an experienced developer to build the app.
 Marketers, managers, and field workers with domain expertise are forced to navigate IT bureaucracy to request task-focused business apps.
 Even when granted, digital business projects often miss the mark because of unclear communication on business requirements.

 This skills gap holds many enterprises back from the potential of wide enterprise mobility efficiencies.